rails/weblog/_posts/2013-07-12-Rails-3-2-14-rc1-has-been-released.markdown

 Hi everyone,

 I am happy to announce that Rails 3.2.14.rc1 has been released.
-If no regressions are found I will release 3.2.14 final final this Thursday, on July 11, 2013.
+If no regressions are found I will release 3.2.14 final final this Monday, on July 15, 2013.
 If you find one, please [Open an Issue on GitHub](https://github.com/rails/rails/issues/new) and mention me on it, so that I can fix it before the final release.